arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

     1. Find misconceptions in the examples
     1. Present the target question and ask which misconceptions are relevant
     1. Ask for the student answer and explanation
+- embedding models: just try which performs best, e.g., BERT sentence embedding, OpenAI, Llama3 (not really linked to LLMs)

+TODOs for later:
 - passive learning
     - check performance when reducing the dataset size\
     DBE-KT22: samples questions or interactions and decide on the stratification\
     CUPA: filter on target CEFR level made by the exam creators
-- embedding models: just try which performs best, e.g., BERT sentence embedding, OpenAI, Llama3 (not really linked to LLMs)
-- later: experiment with temperature > 0.0.
+- experiment with temperature > 0.0.
 Value 0.0 is easiest but higher values might give better results because this will likely lower the answer correctness, which might bring it closer to the student answer.